gsidh761/smart-emacs-setup/README.md

 # Smart Emacs
 ### One-command install for auto-completion, header insertion, and productivity tweaks.

+### Note: Currently the init.el file causes an error with Emacs...

 **Start/Update Guide:**
 ```